 There are three main ways your school can get involved in Anti-Poverty Week:

 - You could organise an activity as part of Anti-Poverty Week.
 You can download this PDF for ideas for Organising an Activity for your School.
+You can also download a list of examples of activities run by schools in previous years.

 - Anti-Poverty Week is an ideal opportunity to bring poverty into the school curriculum.
 You could use the week as a focus to teach children about poverty, its causes and consequences and ways it can be prevented or resolved.
 See information and educational resources for some materials and ideas, including a Global Poverty Teacher's Toolkit and Student Workbook.